Hey! have you visited my YouTube channel? copy and paste this to get to my channel: https://www.youtube.com/user/rebekka8

-I'm teaching music in the public school in the Twin Cities and really liking it.
-However, I still find time to keep writing songs.
+I'm teaching music in the public school in the Twin Cities.
+I still find time to keep writing songs.
 I have some new songs I'll be recording at a local TV station here.
 I'll post them as soon as I have them.

 Rebekka Fisher started writing music at age 9 and was always considered quiet until she performed on stage.
 Born in Minnesota, Rebekka's lyrics include both a reflective and sarcastic side to the groove-jazz music.
 Her influences include Carol King, Bonnie Raitte, Parliament Funkadelics, Gladys Knight, Beck and Sheryl Crow.
 Yes, that's diverse, but so is the music.
 Her musical knowledge of composition, counterpoint, motifs and poetic devices is combined to create a new style of music.